CptWesley/NewWorldMinimap/README.md

 - Unzip the `.zip`.
 - Run the application (the `.exe` file).
 - Enable the option 'Show FPS' in-game.
+- Right click the minimap to configure some settings.

 ## Licensing
 The source code is fully [MIT licensed](https://github.com/CptWesley/NewWorldMinimap/blob/master/LICENSE).